 “Huge impact, huge impact,” he told 247Sports about his father.
 “He grew up without a dad so he tells me stuff that he couldn’t learn as a kid.
 He grew up off of pure talent not of learning how to work and so he’s just been telling me how to go about it and everything.”

-Smith hasn’t given any indication of where he’ll play college basketball.
-Based on his offers, I’d predict he’ll stay in SEC country.
+Smith hadn’t given any indication of where he’ll play college basketball.
+I’d predict he’ll stay in SEC country (Editors note: prediction from March 2020).
 He took an official visit to Tennessee in early March and likes the coaching staff.
 UT coach Rick Barnes, who coached Kevin Durant at Texas, said Smith had a similar game to the two-time NBA champion.

 The power forward has experience on the international stage.
 Last summer, he played on the USA Basketball U16 team and won a gold medal at the 2019 FIBA Americas U16 Championship.
 He averaged a team second-best 13.8 points per game.

 Smith is expected to go high in the 2022 NBA Draft.
 NBADraftRoom.com ranks him as the eighth-best prospect.
-Until then, the top-five recruit will weigh his college options and continue to refine his game.
+Until then, the top-five recruit was weighing his college options and continue to refine his game.

-He currently ranks fifth-overall in the 2021 class behind Jonathan Kuminga, Chet Holmgren, Patrick Baldwin Jr. and Paolo Banchero, according to 247Sports’ recruiting rankings.
+He currently ranks fifth-overall in the 2021 basketball recruiting class behind Patrick Baldwin Jr., Chet Holmgren, Paolo Banchero, and Jaden Hardy, according to 247Sports Composite.